 The Vegan Yacht

 If you still want to participate in the Tex-Mex fun, but burritos are more your thing, check out The Vegan Yacht, located in South Austin on 2000 South Oaks Drive.
 The menu offers several burritos, but also a bowl, vegan hot dawgs, and a fun freeto pie option.
 There is also a kid menu for the young-ins as well!
 My personal favorite is the freeto burrito: organic tempeh chili, organic corn chips, avocado and vegan cheese wrapped in a flour tortilla and grilled.
 Pairs nicely with a chilled topo chico.

 Every day of the week holds some sort of significance, and Tuesdays should never be left out of the fun.
-Lucky for us, there are plenty of Austin things to do and eating at some of the best vegan Texas restaurants the south has to offer is one of them.
+Lucky for us, there are plenty of things to do in Austin, and eating at some of the best vegan Austin restaurants the south has to offer is one of them.
 Happy eating!